covid-policy-modelling/web-ui/README.md

 ### Local Mode Setup

-1. Create an OAuth app for local development
+1. Create an OAuth app for local development:

    - Go to <https://github.com/settings/applications/new> to create a new OAuth app
    - In the _Authorization callback URL_ section, fill in `http://localhost:3000/api/callback`
    - Fill in anything you want for _Application name_ and _Homepage URL_ (this is
      for personal use only)
    - Click _Register application_
+   - Click _Generate a new client secret_
-   - Make a note of the _Client ID_ and _Client Secret_, you will need them for the next step.
+   - Make a note of the _Client ID_ and _Client Secret_, you will need them for the next step (and you will not be able to retrieve the client secret later).

 1. Run the environment setup script: